 What causes blood spots?

 Small spots of blood (sometimes called "meat" spots) are occasionally found in an egg yolk.
-These do not indicate a fertile egg; they are caused by the rupture of a blood vessel on the yolk surface during formation of the egg.
+These do not indicate a fertile egg; they are caused by the rupture of a blood vessel on the yolk surface during the formation of the egg.
 Most eggs with blood spots are removed during the grading process, but a few may escape detection.
 As an egg ages, water moves from the albumen into the yolk, diluting the blood spot.
-Thus a visible blood spot actually indicates a fresh egg.
+Thus, a visible blood spot indicates a fresh egg.
 Such eggs are suitable for consumption.
-The spot can be removed with the tip of a knife, if you wish.
+The spot can be removed with the tip of a knife if you wish.
 Brown eggs commonly have specks of brown pigment floating in the egg white.
 These spots are not blood and are harmless to the consumer!

 Are FARMHOUSE EGGS® a good source of protein?